 To build your board, I would try to involve these key elements:

-- Good quality, ideally unsalted butter.
+• Good quality, ideally unsalted butter.
 Use unsalted butter so that you can control the levels of salt on the board, but if you can’t find it, salted will be fine.
-I’ll generally use 250g (or a whole block of butter) for a board.
+I’ll generally use 250g/2 sticks for a board.

-- Something crunchy for texture.
-Roasted nuts or seeds (dukkah is great), crispy prosciutto, parmesan crisps, kale crisps or roasted seaweed all work well depending on the flavours you’re going for.
+• Something crunchy for texture.
+Roasted nuts or seeds (dukkah or everything bagel seasoning is great), crispy prosciutto, parmesan crisps, kale crisps or roasted seaweed all work well depending on the flavours you’re going for.

 Of course, you don’t always have to involve all these elements – but this combination is generally a winner (and flaky salt is non-negotiable).